BBBase-EHeresy/PPPub/docs/scenarios/rules_manual.md

 around how the game works.
 By now you are probably thinking 'where do I go from here?'.

-Well, the first place to look to are the two army books that cover all of the characters, warriors and creatures from *The Lord of the Rings*â„¢ and *The Hobbit*â„¢.
+Well, the first place to look to are the two army books that cover all of the characters, warriors and creatures from *The Lord of the Rings*™ and *The Hobbit*™.
 From there, there are loads of other resources and places to get extra Middle-earth content from.

 ![](../media/rules_manual/image417.jpeg)